 Cuyahoga Valley: Ohio's only national park

-Living so close to Cuyahoga Valley National Park these days, I've become quite proud and protective of it.
+Living so close to Cuyahoga Valley National Park now, I've become quite proud and protective of it.
 My husband and I are members of the CVNP Conservancy, and we take our bikes (or our hiking shoes) to the park as often as we can.

-And now I'm on a mission to make other people fall in love with the park, too.
+And now I'm on a mission to make sure other people fall in love with “my” park, too.

 1. Hike Virginia Kendall Ledges

 There are miles upon miles of hiking trails within Cuyahoga Valley National Park (over 125 miles of them, according to the National Park Service), but my favorite trail by far is the trail that takes you around the Virginia Kendall Ledges.

 This 2.2-mile trail is a moderate one, taking you through a forested landscape dotted with gigantic limestone boulders, caves, and mossy cliffs.

 This is one of my favorite places in the park to take photos!
 It looks different in every season.